Skip to content

 Backup alert triage

 Use this runbook for restic backup and restore-test alerts.
-The first goal is to decide which layer is failing: metrics collection, systemd scheduling, fetch hooks, local restic snapshots, copy targets, or restore validation.
+The first goal is to decide which layer is failing: metrics collection, systemd scheduling, fetch hooks, NAS restic snapshots, B2 copy targets, or restore validation.

 Do not delete, move, or prune backup artifacts while triaging without explicit owner approval.